briandrum/codes.forchagrin.com/_chapters/chapter-1305-plans-and-drawings.md

 ## 1305.99   Penalty

-(Editor's note: See Section 1303.99 general Code penalty if no specific penalty is provided.)
+(Editor's note: See [Section 1303.99][] general Code penalty if no specific penalty is provided.)

+[Section 1303.99]:</chapters/chapter-1303-inspections-enforcement-and-penalty/#130399-general-code-penalty>